 - Strength training which helps prevent osteoporosis and strengthens the muscles

 - Circuit Training

 Please Leave a Comment

-Think about how to get fit at home without equipment.
-When you don’t have access to gym equipment, you can exercise, even with no equipment.
+What do you do at home to exercise?
+Do you use equipment?
+When you don’t have access to gym equipment, you can exercise, even with no equipment at all!

 ! would love to hear from you.
 How do you get some much-needed exercise when you don’t have any equipment to use?
 What home gym equipment do you already have or would like to get for your workouts?